 Let us now turn to the case $\alpha <1$.
 In Fig.~\ref{Fig2}(d) and (e), we plot $\beta_x$ and $\beta_y$, respectively.
-In each panel, the green region corresponds to a scaling coefficient $\beta_{x,y}=3/4$, while the red region to $\beta_{x,y}=1$.
-As we see, we still recover a asymmetric butterfly-like structure, which is qualitatively similar, especially for $\mu/J\geq0$, to the one obtained for $\alpha>1$.
-Following the uniform case, we thus identify xLR and yLR phases.
-Notably, the green and red regions in Fig.~\ref{Fig2}(b) and~(c) complement each other perfectly, such that $\beta = \max(\beta_x, \beta_y)=3/4$ for all value of $\mu/J$, except at the transition between xLR and yLR, where $\beta_x=\beta_y = 3/2$.
-This transition is marked by the closing of the mass gap, as shown in Fig.~\ref{Fig1}(f).
-We have also observed that the presence of massive Dirac modes is not a characteristic feature of the xLR phase: for instance, in the green region of~\ref{Fig2}(d) we observe localized as well as extended modes with no distinctive distribution.
-In other words, differently from Majorana modes for $\alpha>1$, massive Dirac modes for $\alpha<1$ are not robust against inhomogeneities.
+In each panel, the green region corresponds to a scaling exponent $\beta_{x,y}=7/4$, while the red region corresponds to $\beta_{x,y}=1$.
+As we see, we still recover an asymmetric butterfly-like structure, qualitatively similar, especially for $\mu/J \geq 0$, to that obtained for $\alpha>1$.
+By analogy with the uniform case~\cite{Pezze2017}, we identify xLR and yLR phases.
+Notably, the green and red regions in Fig.~\ref{Fig2}(d) and (e) complement each other, such that $\beta=7/4$ for all values of $\mu/J$, except at the transition between xLR and yLR regions, where we find $\beta_x=\beta_y=3/2$.
+This transition is marked by the closing of the mass gap, as shown in Fig.~\ref{Fig2}(f).
+We also observe that the presence of massive Dirac modes is not a characteristic feature of the xLR phase: for instance, for parameters in the green region of Fig.~\ref{Fig2}(d), we observe both localized and extended modes, with no distinctive distribution.
+In other words, unlike the Majorana modes for $\alpha>1$, the massive Dirac modes for $\alpha<1$ are not robust against inhomogeneities.